Benny Snell: Professional career

+Pittsburgh Steelers

-Snell was drafted by the Pittsburgh Steelers in the fourth round with the 122nd overall pick in the 2019 NFL Draft.
+Snell was selected by the Pittsburgh Steelers in the fourth round with the 122nd overall pick in the 2019 NFL Draft.

 In Week 13 against the Cleveland Browns, Snell rushed 16 times for 63 yards and his first career rushing touchdown in the 20–13 win.
 In Week 17 against the Baltimore Ravens, Snell rushed 18 times for 91 yards and a touchdown during the 28–10 loss.
 As a rookie, Snell finished with 108 carries for 426 rushing yards and two rushing touchdowns.

 Snell's first big breakthrough came on Monday Night Football against the New York Giants in Week 1 of the 2020 season after starter James Conner suffered an injury.
 He finished with 19 carries for 113 rushing yards as the Steelers won 26–16.

 In Week 15 against the Cincinnati Bengals on Monday Night Football, Snell recorded 107 yards from scrimmage and a rushing touchdown during the 27–17 loss.

+Detroit Lions

+On August 10, 2023, Snell signed with the Detroit Lions.
+He was released on August 29, 2023.